How to avoid phishing, vishing & smishing scams

 Tips to avoid phishing, vishing and smishing scams

-Some of these emails, calls, or texts can appear very convincing, using logos or mimicking legitimate communications that you might expect, but it’s important to remember that a reputable organization like ATB or a government agency will never ask for your personal information via email or text.
+Some of these emails, calls or texts can appear very convincing, using logos or mimicking legitimate communications that you might expect.
+Remember that a reputable organization like ATB or a government agency will never ask for your personal information via email or text.

-Also, pay close attention to the URLs you are being asked to click on.
+Pay close attention to the URLs you’re being asked to click on.
 If it doesn’t look right, chances are it is not.

-If you get an email or text that seems off, don’t reply, click on any links or unsubscribe to the emails, even if they threaten to close your account or limit your access.
-Report it to the organization who’s being spoofed by sending the email or a screenshot of the text as an attachment to the organization’s email, then delete it.
+If you get an email or text that seems off, do not reply, click on any links or unsubscribe to the emails, even if they threaten to close your account or limit your access.
+Report it to the organization who’s being spoofed by sending the email or a screenshot of the text as an attachment to the organization’s email, then delete the text message.